 3. "I Never Knew Love"

 Now this is a country ballad!
 Stone sums up appreciating the little things that teach us all about love, loss and life with one of his greatest songs.
 Its music video aged better than most and helps drive the story home.
+In case you thought you didn't need more love songs in your life, this one definitely needs to make the cut as it comes straight from the heart.

 2. "In a Different Light"